RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ---

-## Practice: basic interaction with the hardware
+## Exercise: basic interaction with the hardware

 - RIOT defines macros for interacting with LEDs:<br>
   &#x21d2; **LEDi_ON**, **LEDi_OFF**, **LEDi_TOGGLE** with i in {0, 1, ..., N}